The Ultimate 2 Days in Seville Itinerary By An Andalusian

 By plane

-However, if you come from outside Europe, you likely need to fly to Madrid Airport (MAD) or Malaga-Costa del Sol Airport (AGP) and then take the train or rent a car to drive to Seville.
+However, if you are coming from outside Europe, you likely need to fly to Madrid Airport (MAD) or Malaga-Costa del Sol Airport (AGP) and then take the train or rent a car to drive to Seville.

 By car